Todd Herrington, M.D., Ph.D.

 MD Harvard Medical School/ BWH 2009

-attention; basal ganglia; basal ganglia cerebrovascular disease; motion perception; motor disease; noninvasive neuroimaging; parietal lobe; saccades; temporal lobe Dr. Herrington's research focuses on the impact of deep brain stimulation on the motor, cognitive and psychiatric manifestations of movement disorders.
+ataxia; attention; atypical parkinsonism; basal ganglia; basal ganglia cerebrovascular disease; cell therapy; deep brain stimulation (dbs); dystonia; essential tremor; gene therapy; motion perception; motor disease; neuromodulation; noninvasive neuroimaging; parietal lobe; parkinson disease; parkinsonian disorders; saccades; temporal lobe Dr. Herrington's research focuses on the impact of deep brain stimulation on the motor, cognitive and psychiatric manifestations of movement disorders.
 Using a combination of intraoperative neurophysiology, noninvasive neurophysiology and neuroimaging, Dr. Herrington aims to further our understanding of the role of the human basal ganglia in health and disease and to develop novel approaches to neuromodulation to treat motor and nonmotor symptoms.
-He has received support from the National Institutes of Health, the American Academy of Neurology and the Bachman-Strauss Dystonia & Parkinson Foundation.
+Dr. Herrington also collaborates closely with industry and academic investigators in Neurosurgery and stem cell biology to develop and test novel gene and cell therapy approaches to treat neurodegenerative disorders.
+He has received support from the National Institutes of Health, the American Academy of Neurology, and the Bachman-Strauss Dystonia & Parkinson Foundation.

 Publications Clinical Profile